 Almost any modern communication need can be handled with a wireless solution.
 File transfers, streaming video, peripheral connections — all of these can be accomplished without a physical connection.
 Yet ports persist.
 Take a gander at your home office, and you’ll likely find wires of all sorts leading to various connections: USB, HDMI, Thunderbolt, and more.

 Physical connections are still the quickest, most reliable way to transfer data.
-It’s always important to know what cable or plug goes where and why.
+It’s always important to know what cable or plug goes where, and what version of cables you may need to get the most out of your PC.
 Let’s clear the air and make room for some modern knowledge of old-fashioned connectivity.

 The Universal Serial Bus (USB) would make a good role model for supervillains everywhere.
 It pledged to take over the world.
 Then it did so.
 It took well over a decade, but it happened.
 FireWire is basically obsolete.
 External SATA is nearly extinct.
 Only Thunderbolt may provide a serious challenge — but it’s years away from widespread adoption.